The Limits of EUrope: Challenging the Crisis of European Integration

-The key objective of our new network is providing events and publication opportunities which allow an exchange of diverse opinions and views on the EU and its policies, but, of course, membership in the Network is not a commitment to any specific research activity.
+The key objective of our new network is to provide events and publication opportunities, which allow an exchange of diverse opinions and views on the EU and its policies, but, of course, membership in the Network is not a commitment to any specific research activity.
 The network combines academics at different levels of their academic career, as well as members from beyond academia.
 These members are drawn from policymaking, political advocacy, commerce and industry, civil society, and journalism.
-Russell Foster (King’s College London) and Jan Grzymski (the Centre of Migration Research at the University of Warsaw, Poland) are the Network Coordinators.
+Russell Foster (King’s College London, UK), Jan Grzymski (Centre of Migration Research at the University of Warsaw, Poland) and Monika Brusenbauch Meislová (Masaryk University, Brno, Czech Republic) are the Network Conveners.
 The network offers regional balance (initially combining researchers from ten countries across the EU), gender balance, and a combination of leading renowned scholars in the field (emeritus professors, Chairs, and senior academics) with younger scholars (early career lecturers, postdoctoral fellows, and PhD students).

-If you would like to know more about the network or join, please email email@example.com or firstname.lastname@example.org.
+If you would like to know more about the network or join, please email:

 - Recent blog post: The Balkans In, on the Road, or out of the European Union | Event Report

 - YouTube Video - Meet the Network: Network Conveners speaking about network rationale, ambitions and plans, including special issue of JCER on populism and technocracy

 - Non-traditional Panel at UACES 2019 in Lisbon: The Limits of EUrope